-Spatial median splitting is quite simplistic, and an abundance of heuristic, ad-hoc techniques to build better kd-trees is available (see, e.g., [6, 5].
+Spatial median splitting is quite simplistic, and an abundance of heuristic, ad-hoc techniques to build better kd-trees is available (see, e.g., [Hav01, Hai05].
 In particular techniques that maximize "empty space" - preferably close to the root of the tree - seem to be most successful.
 Nevertheless, applying these techniques in practice is often problematic: First, they require scene-specific "magic constants" to work well; second, in many situations different heuristics disagree on what to do, and choosing the right one is non-trivial.

-To remedy this, several researchers [3, 13] [22, 6] have investigated the factors that influence the performance of hierarchical spatial subdivision, and have derived a more profound approach, the surface area heuristic (SAH).
-Essentially, the SAH considers the geometry of splitting a voxel V with plane p - i.e., the resulting child voxel V_L and V_R , as well as the numbers N_L and N_R overlapping these two, respectively - and estimates the expected cost of traversing the such-split voxel.
+To remedy this, several researchers [GS87, MB90] [Sub90, Hav01] have investigated the factors that influence the performance of hierarchical spatial subdivision, and have derived a more profound approach, the surface area heuristic (SAH).
+Essentially, the SAH considers the geometry of splitting a voxel V with plane p - i.e., the resulting child voxel $V_L$ and $V_R$ , as well as the numbers $N_L$ and $N_R$ overlapping return new node $(p, RecBuild(T_L, V_L), RecBuild(T_R, V_R))$ hese two, respectively - and estimates the expected cost of traversing the such-split voxel.
 Therefore, the SAH makes several assumptions:

-- (i) That rays are uniformly distributed, infinite lines; i.e., that they are uniformly distributed, and neither start, nor terminate, nor get blocked inside a voxel. - (ii) That the cost for both a traversal step and for a triangle intersection are known, and are \mathcal{K}T and \mathcal{K}I , respectively. - (iii) That the cost of intersecting N triangles is roughly $N\mathcal{K}I$, i.e., directly linear in the number of triangles1.
+- (i) That rays are uniformly distributed, infinite lines; i.e., that they are uniformly distributed, and neither start, nor terminate, nor get blocked inside a voxel. - (ii) That the cost for both a traversal step and for a triangle intersection are known, and are $\mathcal{K}T$ and $\mathcal{K}I$ , respectively. - (iii) That the cost of intersecting N triangles is roughly $N\mathcal{K}I$ .

-Using these assumptions then allows for expressing the cost of a given configuration: For uniform distributed lines and convex voxels, geometric probability theory [18] tells us that for a ray known to hit a voxel V the conditional probability \mathcal{P} of also hitting a subvoxel $V{sub} \subset V$ is where SA(V) is the surface area of V. The expected cost $C_V(p)$ for a given plane p then is one traversal step, plus the expected cost of intersecting the two children,
+Using these assumptions then allows for expressing the cost of a given configuration: For uniform distributed lines and convex voxels, geometric probability theory [San02] tells us that for a ray known to hit a voxel V the conditional probability $\mathcal{P}$ of also hitting a sub-voxel $V{sub} \subset V$ is where $\mathcal{SA}(V)$ is the surface area of V. The expected cost $C_V(p)$ for a given plane p then is one traversal step, plus the expected cost of intersecting the two children,